-The UC Berkeley Undergraduate Graphics Group (UCBUGG) is a casual bunch of students who want to introduce our fellow peers to the art of producing a 3D-animated short film.
-By offering both a basic and advanced curriculum, our course guides students of all skill levels through the production pipeline, using Autodesk Maya, Pixar's Renderman, various Adobe software, and rendering all of our material through Google Cloud's Zync Render Farm.
+The UC Berkeley Undergraduate Graphics Group (UCBUGG) is a casual bunch of students who want to introduce our fellow peers to the art of creating a 3D-animated short film.
+By offering both a basic and advanced curriculum, this DeCal guides students of all skill levels through the production pipeline, using Autodesk Maya, Pixar's Renderman, various Adobe software, and rendering all of our material through Google Cloud's Zync Render Farm.